dmakati7/CS648-02-Assignment5/README.md

 ## MongoDB reset

-From Api folder, you can run `mongodb+srv://inventory:Sad123@cluster0.e1som.mongodb.net/myFirstDatabase?retryWrites=true&w=majority" --username change scripts/init.mongo.js` and enter password as `Sad123` to reset the database with two products added initially.
+From Api folder, you can run `mongo "mongodb+srv://cluster0.p5vkx.mongodb.net/myFirstDatabase" --username dmakati7 scripts/init.mongo.js` and enter password as `honda123` to reset the database with two products added initially.

-## Lint check

-To check for lint issues, go to Api and Ui folder and run `npm run lint` to get the linting issues in the respective folders.